DavidUhlmann/DataManagementHSLU/README.md

 -> main script that runs the main function

 To use those files users have to install SQLAlchemy which is easiest done by a pip install: "pip install SQLAlchemy"

+Beside this users have to install the following modules:
+- pandas via pip

+..or using something like Anaconda